bahrus/be-elevating/README.md

 *be-elevating* adopts the philosophy that a viable design pattern for a web component is one that is modeled after a "democratic organism" -- the web component host may only provide a thin "skin" layer that allows in a limited amount of stimuli from outside.

 Within the web component sits one or more non visual "brain" web components that do the deep thinking.
-The role of *be-elevating", then, is to dispatch events from internal "organ" components "up" to the brain.
+The role of *be-elevating*, then, is to dispatch events from internal "organ" components "up" to the brain.
 Other enhancements, like [*be-observant*](https://github.com/bahrus/be-observant), [*be-calculating*](https://github.com/bahrus/be-calculating) focus on the other direction -- from the brain "down" to the visual components.
-The words "up" and "down" here are *likely*, but **not** guaranteed to match the preferred markup layout of where the components are likely to sit on the page.
+The words "up" and "down" here are *likely*, but **not** guaranteed to match the preferred markup layout/order of where the components are likely to sit on the page.

 A more accurate way of thinking about "up" or "down" is that the "down" components are the ones closer to the user's finger tips / mouse pointers.
 The "up components" are likely to be "closer" conceptually to the cloud from which data comes and goes.